 According to the latest census information , Nevada has around 3 million residents with most of the population (roughly two-thirds or 2,114,801 living in Clark County).
 Thus, the bulk of injuries and claims are made in Southern Nevada.
 As one might suspect, many of the injuries sustained are in the manual labor force and those doing industrial, mining, or construction jobs.
 According to the US census, nearly 10,605 building permits were issued in Nevada, thus the construction industry is continuing to ramp in Nevada.
 In 2014, Nevada had 42,031 employer establishments with total employment of 797,871 persons.
 The pool of injury victims is very large.
 Suffering an injury at work can cause significant pain and suffering, as well as many other physical and mental challenges.
-You likely know that workers’ compensation should pay for injuries you sustain at work and help supplement your lost income during your recovery period, but you may struggle to get compensation for the full cost of your injuries.
+Workers’ compensation should pay for injuries you sustain at work and help supplement your lost income during your recovery period, but you may struggle to get compensation for the full cost of your injuries.
 Furthermore, you may feel that the amount offered by your company is insufficient for your medical needs.
-If you’ve sustained serious injuries while at work, you need to consult an attorney who can help you navigate the complex world of Las Vegas workers’ compensation claims.
-Contact Benson & Bingham today at (702) 382-9797 to set up your free consultation.
+If you’ve sustained serious injuries while at work, you need to consult an attorney who can help you navigate the complex world of workers’ compensation claims.
+Contact Benson & Bingham Accident Injury Lawyers, LLC today at (702) 382-9797 to set up your free consultation.

 If you suffered a serious injury at work, whether one that requires multiple surgeries, results in paralysis, or causes traumatic brain injury, you need a lawyer who will fight on your behalf.
-Benson & Bingham provides dedicated service to help you seek compensation for the full cost of your injuries.
-We have extensive experience working with a wide range of personal injury cases, and we’ve recovered more than $127,000,000 for our clients in past cases.
+Benson & Bingham Accident Injury Lawyers, LLC provides dedicated service to help you seek compensation for the full cost of your injuries.
+We have extensive experience working with a wide range of personal injury cases, and we’ve recovered more than $135,000,000 for our clients in past cases.
 While we cannot guarantee a favorable result in your case, we can promise to fight hard to enforce your rights and secure compensation for your injuries.

 In 2001, Nevada switched from SIIS or “the State Industrial Insurance System” a government compensation program, to insurance privatization; thus, employers are required to buy and cover their employees with insurance coverage for injuries, death, or disease caused by employment.
 SIIS was phased out because it was basically bankrupt in handling the claims.
-In true, capitalistic form, Nevada decided to hand it over to the private sector.
+Thus, Nevada decided to hand it over to the private sector.
 Now, all of Nevada employees are covered under Chapter 616A of the Nevada Revised Statutes and private insurance.

 Workers’ compensation claims are different than personal injury claims.
 To understand how workers’ compensation claims work, consider the following common questions: